jasononeil/jasononeil.au/apps/email-list/PROMPT_PLAN.md

 • Phase 1 – Core Infrastructure:
   1.1.
 Scaffold a basic Next.js project (structure only).
   1.2.
-Add a basic testing framework (e.g., Jest) with a “Hello World” test.
+Add a basic testing framework (e.g., Vitest) with a “Hello World” test.
   1.3.
 Create configuration files for connecting to the MySQL database.
   1.4.
 Define migration files or schema definition for the subscribers and related tables.
   1.5.
 Implement a simple API route (e.g., /api/health) to check that the Next.js server is running.